boubabkk/AutomateSpotify/README.md

-# AutomateSpotify

-## Automate adding song to Spotify
+# Automate adding song to Spotify